Wanted Pandugod: Production

 The film was presented by director K. Raghavendra Rao.

 Release and reception

 Wanted Pandugod was released theatrically on 19 August 2022.
 Post-theatrical streaming rights of the film were acquired by Aha.

 A critic from Sakshi praised the film's comedy.
 Asianet News Telugu gave the film a rating of two-and-a-half out of five stars and wrote that the film can entertain a certain audience.
-A critic from 123Telugu wrote that "On the whole, Wanted PanduGod is an outdated comedy caper that is loud and has a few jokes that the B and C center audience might enjoy".